yashschaudhari01/yashschaudhari01/README.md

 # 👋 Hi, I'm a Backend Developer

-🚀 Data Engineer with hands-on experience building scalable, cloud-native data pipelines and backend systems on AWS.
+🚀 Backend developer with hands-on experience building scalable, cloud-native data pipelines and backend systems and AWS.
 I focus on automation, reliability, and delivering high-quality data at scale.

 ---